fluxcd/flux2/rfcs/0000-custom-health-checks/README.md

 ### Goals

-- provide a generic solution for user to customize the health check of custom resources
+- Provide a generic solution for users to customise the health check evaluation of custom resources.
-- support non-standard resources in `kustomize-controller`
+- Provide a space for the community to contribute custom health checks for popular custom resources.

 ### Non-Goals